amplication/docs/docs/tutorials/react-todos/step-006.md

 ## GraphQL

 So far we've done everything handled communicating with the Amplication backend by making HTTP requests.
 However, Amplication provides another way of interacting with the backend, GraphQL.
 GraphQL is a querying language that allows for readable commands that has a lot of benefits.
-If you want to know more about why GraphQL may be a better choice for your application I'd reccommend reading [this article](https://www.apollographql.com/blog/graphql/basics/why-use-graphql/) by the Apollo team.
+If you want to know more about why GraphQL may be a better choice for your application I'd recommend reading [this article](https://www.apollographql.com/blog/graphql/basics/why-use-graphql/) by the Apollo team.

 If you're running the backend (`npm run start:backend`) you can tinker with queries on the GrapQL Playground [http://localhost:3000/graphql](http://localhost:3000/graphql).